AndreMarthinsen/PROG2006-Interpreter/README.md

 The `bprog` program is represented as a sequence of arguments and operations.
 This sequence from text needs to be `parsed` and converted into an internal representation that can subsequently be used and manipulated by the interpreter.
 The interpreter needs two things - the program, and the current version of the operand stack (where the arguments to operations are stored).
 To make it simple,

-## Tokeniser and parser
+## Tokeniser (Lexer)

-Instead of implementing a proper parser, we will simply use the Haskell command `words`, and use space as a delimiter for all tokens in the language.
+Instead of implementing a proper lexer, we will simply use the Haskell command `words`, and use space as a delimiter for all tokens in the language.

 To make the task easy, we will use `words` to split the input into tokens.
 Normally, we write strings like this: `"This is a string"`, lists like that: `[1,2,3]` and tuples like: `(1,"text)`.
-However, that would require more complex parsing rules.
+However, that would require more complex lexer rules.
 Instead, we will simply use space as a delimiter, so thus we will have:
 * symbols: `a_symbol` Note: because there are no restrictions on symbols, anything that is not a reserved keyword in the language can become a valid symbol, and therefore, a function name.
 * strings: `" this is a string "`
 * lists: `[ 1 2 3 ]`
 * quotations (aka code blocks: `{ 1 2 + }`

+Note, that the pretty printing of your internal representations can, and should use compact notation instead.
+So even though the bprog list is `[ 1 2 3 ]` you should represent it for debugging purposes as `[1,2,3]`.
+This way your pretty-printing will be consistent with the tests (see below).

+## Parser

+After all the program text is split into tokens, you should convert it into an internal representation, known as Abstract Syntax Tree (AST).
+In our case, for mostly postfix language, you may not need to use a tree, but a simple list representing all the program elements.
+It is up to you to decide the internal representation of your program.
+Pass all the tokens from the previous step, and convert them into your internal representation.
+The representation matters to the next step, which is the Interpreter.

 ## Interpreter